Joint Semi-Analytic Multipole Priors from Galaxy Isophotes and Constraints from Lensed Arcs: Quadruply lensed quasar modeling

-There are two components included in the smooth-mass model as follows.
-The mass model parameters used to generate the mock data are given in Tables \ref{table:m=4_params} and \ref{table:lens_mass_params}.
+The mass model includes three components: elliptical base mass model, multipole perturbations, and shear.
+Each of them are detailed below.
 Note that dark matter substructures are not included in this work to clearly demonstrate the impact of multipoles and lensed arcs without substructure lensing.

-\textbf{Base mass model} For all mock lenses, and inferences, we use an underlying Elliptical Power Law (EPL) mass profile \citep{tessore2015elliptical}.
-We also include external shear which can be caused by external sources such as galaxy clusters or large-scale structure \cite{schneider1994steps,schneider2006gravitational,meneghetti2021introduction}.

-\textbf{Multipole mass profiles} Multipole mass profiles add azimuthal perturbation to the mass profile of the lens, on top of the elliptical profile.
-In order to test our results under different mass multipoles, we vary multipole parameters as described in Table \ref{table:m=4_params}.
-Note that there are different conventions on how to define multipoles and we follow the convention of \cite{Keeton_2003,xu2015well,Vyvere2022}.
-In Appendix \ref{appendix:multipole_convention} we provide relations between this and other commonly used conventions.